What Does “Hermetically Sealed” Mean?

-What Are the Methods of Creating a Hermetic Seal?
+What Are the Methods of Creating Hermetically Sealed Products?

-There are many ways to create a seal that is both waterproof and airtight, and none of the current methods involves magical incantations.
-A common method in use at Vinyl Technology would definitely seem like magic to the ancient Greeks and Egyptians — RF welding.
+There are many ways to create a hermetic seal that is both waterproof and airtight, and none of the current methods involves magical incantations.
+A common method in use at Vinyl Technology would seem like magic to the ancient Greeks and Egyptians: RF welding.

 Unheated Heat Sealing

 Although you might hear “heat sealing” used to describe it, that’s not entirely accurate.
 There is no heat involved in RF Welding.
-A table-top heat sealer used to preserve leftovers creates what would commonly be called a hermetic seal, but it’s not exactly the same.
-RF Welding happens at the molecular level, binding two materials with a seal much stronger than whatever any household appliance can do.
+A table-top heat sealer used to preserve leftovers creates what would commonly be called a hermetic seal in manufcuring, but it’s not exactly the same.
+RF Welding happens at the molecular level, binding two materials with a seal much stronger than any household appliance can do.

 PVC Sealing

-PVC sealing is a high frequency welding process that allows for the application of PVC (Polyvinyl Chloride) to a soft fabric or film.
-PVC has the advantage of being lightweight, durable, and abrasion resistant and is often used in waterproofing fabrics.
-PVC is considered to be excellent material for radio-frequency welding because of its strong dipolar moment and other chemical properties.
+PVC sealing is a high-frequency welding process that allows for the application of PVC (Polyvinyl Chloride) to a soft fabric or film.
+PVC has the advantage of being lightweight, durable, and abrasion-resistant, and is often used in waterproofing fabrics.
+PVC is considered to be an excellent material for radio-frequency welding because of its strong dipolar moment and other chemical properties.

-If you’d like to see what kinds of seals Vinyl Technology can make for your needs, get in touch with us today.
+If you’d like to learn more about what heremtically sealed means and the different uses Vinyl Technology can make for your needs, get in touch with us today.

 Related Blogs: